hun-nemethpeter/cpp-reflector-mini/Proposal.md

 class AssertDriver
 {
 public:
-  constexpr ArrayDriver(const ExpressionDecl& decl) // if $ast is not an expression we got compilation error
+  constexpr ArrayDriver(const ipr::ExpressionDecl& decl) // if Node is not an expression we got compilation error
      expessionDecl(decl)
   {
     // check decl is boolean expr